 Head to One of the Many Nearby Beaches

-It’s unusual for a capital to be able to boast a decent beach which is more than just convenient, but Havana certainly manages it.
-A short drive east by taxi or bus you’ll find Playas del Este, a string of fine sand beaches complete with shade-giving palms and turquoise waters.
-Popular with locals, particularly at the weekend, they are large enough that you’ll never feel lost in the crowd even on a Saturday or Sunday.
-If you’ve the family in tow, you might prefer the beaches of Varadero roughly two hours from the
+It’s unusual for a capital to be able to boast a decent beach close by but Havana certainly manages it.
+A short drive east by taxi or bus you’ll find Playas del Este.
+A string of fine sand beaches complete with shade-giving palms and turquoise waters.
+Popular with locals, particularly at the weekend, they are spread out enough so there’s plenty of personal space even on a Saturday or Sunday.
+If you’ve the family in tow, you might prefer the beaches of Varadero roughly two hours from the capital.
+There are many resorts alongside it’s 20 km of beautiful beaches making it a great getaway from Havana.

 Explore Old Havana, One of the Oldest Colonial Cities in Latin America

-Forming the downtown area of Havana, on the western side of the bay, Habana Vieja has been a UNESCO World Heritage Site since 1982 as a result of its colonial core.
-Dating back half a millennium, this part of the Cuban capital boasts a plethora of stunning buildings in the baroque and neoclassical styles.
-These include the Capitolio building, Gran Teatro, Museum of the Revolution, the presidential palace before Castro’s communist takeover.
+Habana Vieja has been a UNESCO World Heritage Site since 1982 as a result of its colonial heritage.
+Over 500 years old, this part of the Cuban capital boasts many stunning buildings in the baroque and neoclassical styles.
+These include the Capitolio building, Gran Teatro, Museum of the Revolution and the presidential palace.
+All built before Castro’s communist takeover.
 Slip on your walking shoes and explore as many of these photo-worthy streets as you can manage!

 Take a Ride in a Classic American Car

-If walking all becomes a bit too much, or if you’d like to head further afield in the capital, consider making use of the city’s delightful taxi fleet.
-An absolute must when it comes to things to do in Havana is to take a ride in one of the city’s classic cars.
+To cut down on walking or head further afield in the capital, consider hiring a classic American car, preferably a convertible!
+It’s an absolute must when it comes to things to do in Havana.
 Originally imported from the US in the 1950s, they still ply the streets of Havana.
-The main reason is the American trade embargo that makes it prohibitively expensive to import newer vehicles to the island.
+One reason is the American trade embargo that makes it prohibitively expensive to import newer vehicles to the island.
 Resulting in city that feels somewhat frozen in time albeit a little more dilapidated than the 1950’s!

 Rum: Cuba’s Most Popular Export

-We’re not suggesting you become business analysts on your trip to Havana, oh no!
-What we mean is visiting the museums and factories dedicated to Cuban cigars and to rum – a spirit first created on the island.
-The Havana Rum Museum, housed within a former private mansion, gives you the chance to learn about rum making from start to finish.
+A visit to Cuba isn’t complete without visiting the museums and factories dedicated to Cuban cigars to rum.
+Rum was born in Cuba afterall!
+The Havana Rum Museum gives you the chance to learn about rum making from start to finish.
 This includes a tasting session at the end.
 Meanwhile, the Partagas Cigar Factory gives a look behind the scenes at the effort required to create Cuba’s famous cigars.

+Definitely one of the 9 best things to do in Havana, Cuba!
+A visit to Finca Vigia, Hemingway’s former residence in Cuba is unmissable.
 There are a number of spots in Havana connected to American literary giant Ernest Hemingway, from boxing clubs to bars.
 However, one of the most important has to be his former home on the outskirts of Havana.
-Hemingway lived in Finca Vigia (Lookout Farm) for roughly a decade, before being forced out by the communist revolution iin 1960.
-He wrote The Old Man and the Sea here and after he left the house was seized by the regime.
-They eventually turned it into a museum dedicated to the author, which contains much of his original furniture and his beloved library of thousands of books.
+Hemingway lived in Finca Vigia (Lookout Farm) for roughly a decade until 1959.
+He chose to leave when the communist revolution got ugly in 1960.
+He wrote The Old Man and the Sea at Finca Vigia and after he left the house was seized by the regime.
+They eventually turned it into a museum dedicated to the author.
+It contains much of his original furniture and his beloved library of thousands of books.

 Dance the Night Away to Cuban Salsa

 The birthplace of salsa, dance is an incredibly important part of Cuban culture and self-expression.
-Even if you’re less than confident on your feet when the live band starts up, visiting one of the capital’s dance halls is a great thing to do in Havana.
+Don’t worry if you can’t dance Salsa, when the live band starts up you’ll forget you don’t!
 Check out Salon Rosado de la Tropical on Avenida 41 for a mix of salsa, Timba, and Reggaetón.
-Across town the former factory that houses Fabrica de Arte Cubano is popular with Cuba’s youth due to its live DJ sets.
-If you’d rather enjoy watching someone else do all the fancy footwork, then head for the Tropicana.
+Fabrica de Arte Cubano a former factory converted to art and music venue with live DJ sets is popular with Havana’s youth.
+However if you’d prefer watching someone else do all the fancy footwork, then head for the Tropicana.
 Their cabaret shows are world renowned.

 Take a Stroll Along the Malecon

-Stretching from Habana Vieja to the Vedado neighbourhood by way of Centro Habana, is El Malecon.
-An eight-kilometre seafront promenade that is an important part of everyday life in Havana.
-You’ll find friends, families, couples and many younger people strolling along its broad pavements at all times of day.
+El Malecon stretches from Habana Vieja to the Vedado neighbourhood by way of Centro Habana.
+It’s an 8km seafront promenade that is an important part of everyday life in Havana.
+You’ll find friends, families, couples and many younger people hanging out there at all times of day.
 Although it at it’s most beautiful at sunset and as the street lights start to flicker on.
-By then the capital’s residents have finished work and head to El Malecon to cool down and unwind while catching up with friends.
+When the day ends the locals often head to El Malecon to cool down and unwind and catch up with friends.

 Unsure where to start your discovery of the Cuban capital?
 You shouldn’t be now, after reading our top suggestions on the 9 best things to do in Havana, Cuba!